 - If a student wishes to transfer from the MSc to the PhD degree program, they are required to have a supervisory committee meeting.
 During this meeting the transfer should be discussed with the student’s supervisory committee.

-- If all members of the supervisory committee approve the student’s transfer, this must be mentioned in the supervisory committee meeting minutes or on the SupervisoryCtteReport and submitted to the Experimental Medicine Program.
+- If all members of the supervisory committee approve the student’s transfer, this must be mentioned in the supervisory committee meeting report SupervisoryCtteReport and submitted to the Experimental Medicine Program.

 - The student and their supervisor need to fill out the “Transfer Form Master’s to Doctoral Graduate Program” form, if the above mentioned criteria are met.